danielep71/VBA-PROBABILITY-DISTRIBUTIONS/README.md

 =K_STATS_Lognormal_InverseSurvival(q,MeanLog,StdDevLog)
 ```

-These functions invert the upper tail directly and never reconstruct it through `1 - q`.

 > [!TIP]
 > Use a direct survival function when the requested output is a small upper-tail probability.
-Use a direct inverse-survival function when the input is a small exceedance probability.
-These APIs preserve information that subtraction from one may erase.
+Use a direct inverse-survival function when the input itself is a small exceedance probability.

 ---

-## 🏗️ Numerical architecture
+# 🏗️ Numerical architecture

 ```mermaid
 flowchart TD